ettore90/BTEAM2.0/_posts/2014-07-21-work-money.markdown

 ---

-It would be fair to expect a lul in the penultimate week of a 7 week course but, if anything, things are picking up.
-The skills we’ve hacked together over our short time here, are close to being well rounded enough to begin real work.
-We are hoping to begin our first paid web development, .
-Seven days to fill in a database/testing sized hole and we should be ready.
-It is incredible what you can do in a short space of time, with enough work and commitment.
+It would be fair to expect a lul in the penultimate week of a 7 week course - not here though!
+At Founders and Coders, things are picking up.
+The skills we’ve hacked together over our short time here are about ready for a field test.
+Seven days from now we will begin paid web development.
+Time to clear ambiguities, plug holes and work out a decent testing protocal.
+We should (God help us) be ready.

+You really can do a lot in a short space of time, with enough work and commitment.